 In India, haggling is pretty much expected at markets.
 Whether you’re shopping for Indian spices, some gold jewellery, or just in need of yet another pair of elephant trousers, you’ll probably need to haggle for it!

 It’s not just about getting a fair price, either.
-Sales involves a great deal of hospitality and the conversation around haggling, before the final purchase, is all part of the process.
+Sales involve a great deal of hospitality and the conversation around haggling, before the final purchase, is all part of the process.
 It turns shopping into a social event, so this is a great way to immerse yourself a little deeper into the local culture.
 Plus it can be quite fun if you treat it as a bit of a game.
 My advice is to not take it too seriously or let it stress you out!
 But keep reading for some expert tips from real travellers, as well as Indians who reached out with their own advice…

 How to Haggle in India